Baljan/cafesys/README.md

 Cafesys is the Django application driving the website of Sektionscafé Baljan.
 It features staff management and the fantastic *Blipp* system for coffee.

-## Setting up a development environment in Docker
+## Setting up development environment in Docker
-This assumes you already have Docker and Docker Compose installed.
+This assumes you already have Docker and Docker Compose is installed.
 ```sh
 cp .env.docker.tmpl .env.docker
 docker-compose up